 Thompson recommends a Modern Data Warehouse as the solution, a central data store that organizes data from any and all sources, updates dynamically in real-time, and is accessible to everyone on the team regardless of department, division, or job function.
 This kind of warehouse provides a “single source of truth” from which to make proactive leadership decisions—even when confronted with massive amounts of data.

-You can learn more about Thompson’s thinking in the free, foundational white paper, Do You Really Need a Data Warehouse?
+You can learn more in the white paper, Best Practices for Data Warehouse Architecture.

 Mistake #2: Failure of Bias

 The story is told of twin brothers who lived on a farm in Missouri during the 1800s.
 One was irrepressibly optimistic, and the other a confirmed pessimist.
 For their birthday one year, their father decided to change their ways of thinking.
 While the pessimist was sleeping, he filled the boy’s room with toys and candy and all kinds of wonderful gifts.
 In the optimist’s room, he dumped a wheelbarrow full of manure.

 Next morning he found the pessimist child surrounded by his fantastic new toys and games, weeping bitterly.
 “Look at this!” the youngster wailed.
 “Now I have to spend days reading instructions.
 I’ll be constantly buying new batteries for these toys.
 And it’ll take me hours to clean up after my friends come over to play.
 What a horrible birthday this is!”

 The father then peeked into the room of the optimist, and found that son dancing joyfully around the big pile of manure in the middle of his floor.
 “Oh, Daddy!” the boy cried with glee.
 “This is the best birthday ever!
 With all this horse manure in my room, there must be a pony nearby!”